Sarah-Dankwa/de-streaming-data-project/README.md

 **GitHub Secrets**

-Once you have forked and accessed the repository, you must add your aws credentials to github using the secrets feature.
+Add your aws credentials to github using the secrets feature.

-Under your repository name, click  Settings.
+Under your repository name, click  *Settings*.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.

-In the "Security" section of the sidebar, select  Secrets and variables, then click Actions.
+In the *"Security"* section of the sidebar, select  *Secrets and variables*, then click *Actions*.

-Click the Secrets tab and then add new repository secret.
+Click the Secrets tab and then *Add new repository secret*.

 Add the following secrets: